Neethu9074/carbon/README.md

 ## Events and Event Bus
-A global event bus is availabe via this project.
+A global event bus is available via this project.
 The event bus can be used to control various interactions in the system.
 This section and the following subsections describe the event bus usage and the possible events.

 ### Focusing on a snapshot
 ```javascript